aaanandan/assign/readme.md

 Assignment 2:
 AYou're given 3 plates (A, B, C) and an N number of rings labelled according to the diameter of each ring.
 For instance, Ring 5 has 5cm diameter and hence is larger than Ring 4 (4cm diameter) and Ring 3 (3cm diameter) etc.Write a function solution named "migrateRings(N, A, B, C)" that accepts a positive integer input; N denoting the number of Rings labelled from 1 to N as their respective diameter sizes.
 These provided Rings are sorted in ascending order on Plate A denoted by the input A. The task is to move all the rings from Plate A to Plate B using Plate C as help for auxillary holder.
 The function should return an array of the steps required to migrate N Rings from Plate A to Plate B.

-To run with default string  input value  = abababa
+To run with default string  input value  = 2
 ```npm run tower```